openshift/assisted-test-infra/README.md

 ```bash
 make build_and_push_image IMAGE_NAME=<your full image path> IMAGE_TAG=<default is latest>
 ```
-## Use new image, will pull image from hub, check that image is public, if tag is not latest update skipper yaml
+## Use new image, will pull image from hub, check that image is public, if tag is not latest update skipper YAML
 ```bash
 make image_build IMAGE_NAME=<your image> IMAGE_TAG=<default is latest>
 ```